 The Old Saturn Vue

-Back in ‘05 is where many of my favorite memories and old stories come from.
-I was thirteen then and I spent most of my time every week with my best friends Miranda and Megan.
-It was common for us to stay the night at each other’s houses but one particular time has always stuck out in my mind.
+Back in 2005 is where many of my favorite memories and old stories come from.
+I was thirteen then and I spent most of my time with my best friends Miranda and Megan.
+It was common for us to stay the night at each other’s houses but one particular night has always stuck out in my mind.

-After our school work was finished and I had packed the things I needed and loaned a few things to Megan, since this was a last minuet sleepover, it was time to get us all into Mrs. Dayna’s car.
+After our school work was finished and I had packed the things I needed and loaned a few things to Megan, since this was a last minuet sleepover, it was now time to get us all into the Saturn Vue.
 Miranda’s parents drove a red Saturn Vue with rainbow flames on both sides.
-It could seat five but today it was going to have to seat seven.
-With our stuff in the trunk and Dayna and Megan’s sister Lauren in the front seats it was time for me, Miranda her sister Meredith, Megan and her other sister Melanie to all fit in three seats in the back.
-After much debating, and whining from Melanie, we decided to have Megan, Miranda, and Meredith sit in the seats and since Melanie was the smallest she could squeeze in between them and I took the task of sitting in the floorboard.
+It could seat five but today it was going to have to seat eight.
+With our stuff in the trunk and Dayna and Megan’s sister Lauren in the front seats it was time for me, Miranda and her sister Meredith, Megan and her other sister Melanie to all fit in three seats in the back.
+We left the trunk reserved for their dad who we would be picking up on our way.
+After much debating, and whining from Melanie, we decided to have Megan, Miranda, and Meredith sit in the actual seats and since Melanie was the smallest she would squeeze in between two of them.
+I, however, took the task of sitting in the floorboard.
 It was easy for me to get into the floorboard but Miranda had a hard time trying to put her feet around me without stepping on me.
-She did manage to get situated and we were finally off to Miranda’s house.
-The ride was fairly eventful because every time Miranda’s mom even thought she saw a cop she shouted at me to duck my head and for Melanie to lean back into the chair; Mrs. Dayna was always nervous like that.
+She eventually managed to get situated and we were finally off to pick up her dad and then head to Miranda’s house.
+The ride was fairly eventful because every time Miranda’s mom even thought she saw a cop she shouted at me to duck my head and for Melanie to lean back into the chair; she was always nervous like that.

-It wasn’t long before Miranda and Meredith were at each others throats.
-There was rarely a car ride with them that didn’t involve some sort of biting, scratching, and screaming, they always fought dirty.
-Mrs. Dayna began shouting at the girls to settle down but the only thing that could settle they down was when somebody wins the fight.
+It wasn’t long before Miranda and Meredith were at each others throats, as many sisters do.
+There was rarely a car ride with them that didn’t involve some sort of biting, scratching, and screaming.
+Their mom began shouting at them to settle down but the only thing that settles them down is was when somebody wins the fight.
 Meredith as usual won, this time by giving Miranda a blood drawing claw to the arm.
-Megan and I highly regretted putting them next to each other, especially me since I was at Miranda’s feet.
-The rest of the ride went fairly smoothly after the fight but I was becoming quite restless.
-Miranda lived half an hour from my house and my feet were getting stiff.
-At last though the car came to a stop and it was time to escape the cage the Saturn had become.
+Megan and I highly regretted putting them next to each other when determining the seating arrangements.
+Me more than her since I was at Miranda’s feet during the battle.
+The rest of the ride went fairly smooth after the fight but I was becoming quite restless.
+Miranda lived half an hour from my house plus picking up her dad and my feet were going numb.
+At last, with dad in the trunk, the car finally came to a stop and it was time to escape the cage the Saturn had become.
 After Miranda managed to safely climb over me I realized I couldn’t stand up.
-They all began to laugh as I leaned back and rolled head first on to the drive way I was so tired that I stood up laughing.
-That was one of many rides we all had in that old Saturn and someday that car will be Meredith’s.
-I think the fact that Miranda and I don’t see our dear Megan anymore is what makes these memories all the more dear to our hearts.
+They all began to laugh as I leaned back and rolled head first onto the drive way.
+I was so tired I just stood up laughing.
+That was one of many rides we all had in that old Saturn and someday that car would become Meredith’s and then she would be the one driving Miranda and I. Shortly after that night Megan moved away but I think that has made these memories all the more dear to our hearts.